 Try thinking of the equation between immune resistance to infections and disease causing pathogens as a balance scale.
 On one side are the pathogens.
 On the other side are the immune resources.
 As long as the immune side is "heavier" than the pathogen side, the calf stays healthy.
-When the pathogens "out weigh" the immune resources, the calf is clinically ill.
+When the pathogens "outweigh" the immune resources, the calf is clinically ill.

 As calf managers, our goal is to add to the immune side of the balance and subtract from the pathogen side.
-This presentation focuses on the subtracting from the pathogen side through hygiene procedures.
-Steps to develop and use standard operating procedures (SOP's) are described:
+This presentation focuses on the subtracting from the pathogen side through sanitation procedures.